Early psychological intervention (PTSD, depression)

 Traumatic stress (PTSD, injury)

-Dr Meaghan O’Donnell is the Director of Research at Phoenix Australia, and Associate Professor in the Department of Psychiatry, University of Melbourne.
-She has published over 90 peer reviewed articles in the area of posttraumatic mental health.
+Dr Meaghan O’Donnell is the Director of Research at Phoenix Australia, and Professor in the Department of Psychiatry, University of Melbourne.
+She has published over 100 peer reviewed articles in the area of posttraumatic mental health.
 Many of these publications have been in influential journals including JAMA Psychiatry, British Journal of Psychiatry, American Journal of Psychiatry and Journal of Clinical Psychiatry.
-She is currently President Elect of the International Society for Traumatic Stress Studies (the premier society in the field of traumatic stress studies).
+She is currently immediate past president of the International Society for Traumatic Stress Studies (the premier society in the field of traumatic stress studies).
 She is on the editorial board for the European Journal of Traumatic Stress Studies and frequently is invited to present her research both nationally and internationally.
-She works frequently with commonwealth departments including the Australian Department of Veterans' Affairs and the Australian Department of Defence both in a scientific advisory capacity and as principal investigator on research and evaluation projects.
-Her major areas of research include early interventions after trauma exposure, phenomenology of traumatic stress responses, and disability after trauma.
+She works frequently with the Australian Commonwealth government departments including the Australian Department of Veterans' Affairs and the Australian Department of Defence both in a scientific advisory capacity and as principal investigator on research and evaluation projects.
+Her major areas of research include early interventions after trauma exposure, phenomenology of traumatic stress responses, and barriers to recovery.
 She has conducted a number of randomised controlled trials testing models of early psychological intervention after trauma, and has expertise in running longitudinal studies of trauma survivors.
 She has recently been awarded a prestigious Humboldt Experienced Researcher Fellowship to foster research collaborations in Germany.